-The Trust will seek to meet its objective by investing in common stocks of companies and real estate investment trusts that Morgan Stanley Wealth Management Global Investment Office ("MSWM GIO") believes to be "Growth at a Reasonable Price" ("GARP") stocks due to having certain fundamental growth, quality and valuation (price-related) characteristics, as of January 4, 2024 (the "Selection Date").
+The Trust will seek to meet its objective by investing in common stocks of companies and real estate investment trusts that Morgan Stanley Wealth Management Global Investment Office ("MSWM GIO") believes to be "Growth at a Reasonable Price" ("GARP") stocks due to having certain fundamental growth, quality and valuation (price-related) characteristics, as of April 8, 2024 (the "Selection Date").
 A GARP investment strategy typically emphasizes investment in common stocks characterized by consistent earnings and sales growth, favorable valuation metrics, and solid financial strength and profitability.
-At least 80% of the Trust's assets consist of common stocks bearing all of the foregoing GARP characteristics.
+As of the Initial Date of Deposit, at least 80% of the Trust's net assets consist of common stocks bearing all of the foregoing GARP characteristics.